badenh/data-rba-smp/README.md

 ## Source
-The statements were collected from the internet at https://www.rba.gov.au/media-releases/
+The statements were collected from the internet at https://www.rba.gov.au/media-releases/ The script get_data_rba_smp.sh is a simple way to repeat this if needed.

 ## Date Range
 Earliest SMP in the collection is from 7 Feb 2001, latest SMP in the collection is from 2 June 2020.